ardiwinardi/ardiwinardi/README.md

 I am a Full Stack developer with 10+ years of experience in web development.

 - 🔭 &nbsp;I’m passionate about designing clean architecture
-- 🌱 &nbsp;I experienced with domain design pattern, atomic design pattern
+- 🌱 &nbsp;I’m experienced with domain design pattern, atomic design pattern
 - 📜 &nbsp;I always learning and implementing about best practices
 - 💬 &nbsp;Ask me about anything related to Javascript/Typescript/React/NextJs/Express
-- 📫 &nbsp;How to reach me: [@asepardiwinardi](https://twitter.com/asepardiwinardi)
+- 📫 &nbsp;How to reach me: [@asepardiwinardi](https://www.linkedin.com/in/asepardiwinardi)

 <br/>
 <p>